brianpos/UploadFIG/README.md

     - Add validation check to the `as()` function to check that the type provided could potentially be valid
     - Include `string` as one of the valid datatypes for the Search Type `Uri`
-* Fhirpath validation checks now resolve `extension('http://...')` in expressions to locate the extension definition and validate that the extension is available in the project (or fhir core) and then accurately constrain the datatype to those specified in the extension, and also the extenions defined cardinality.
+* Fhirpath validation checks now resolve `extension('http://...')` in expressions to locate the extension definition and validate that the extension is available in the project (or FHIR core) and then accurately constrain the datatype to those specified in the extension, and also the extensions defined cardinality.
 * Information messages from the validator are also displayed in the output (if there were no errors/warnings these were previously suppressed)
 * Scan Dependency packages for extensions!